All Collections

 Stay calm and don’t react

 It's important to remain calm and not respond, listen actively to what the customer has to say, even if what they say might sound unreasonable.
 Rude customers simply need to vent their frustration.
-Here taking some deep breaths will give you some time to gather your thoughts.
+Here taking some deep breaths will give you (or your substitute) some time to gather your thoughts.

 Reflect back

-Demonstrate that you've taken in what they've said by occasionally reflecting back on their words.
+Demonstrate that you (or your substitute) have taken in what they've said by occasionally reflecting back on their words.
 They want to know that you're listening to them.
 For example, use phrases like:

 "So, it sounds like you're saying that…"